mareeanamaro/chat-app/README.md

 A chat app built in React Native for Achievement 5 of the CareerFoundry Full Stack Web Development course.

 ## Technologies Used
-React-Native
+- React-Native
-Expo
+- Expo
+- GiftedChat

 ## Emulators
-XCode
+- XCode
-Expo Go for iOs
+- Expo Go for iOs
-Android Studio
+- Android Studio

 ## User Requirements
 - Log into a new chatroom, after choosing a name and background color